yaz008/EspScript-deprecated/doc/MAN.md

 Python 2.0 was released on October 16, 2000, with many major new features, including a cycle-detecting garbage collector (in addition to reference counting) for memory management and support for Unicode, along with a change to the development process itself, with a shift to a more transparent and community-backed process
 ```

-And open some text editor (for example, [Google Search Bar](https://www.google.com)) where you can type commans to practice
+And open some text editor (for example, [Google Search Bar](https://www.google.com)) where you can type commands to practice

 ## Single Commands

-To execute a command type `!` followed by a command name and a list of arguments
+To execute a command, type `!` followed by a command name and a list of arguments.
 Then type `;` in order for Espanso to recognize the pattern and send it to EspScript interpreter

 Let's try `!f w;`: this command will give you a list of words in the text